All Products

 Prerequisites

-• Read permissions: view basic information about a specific cluster, such as cluster configurations and the kubeconfig file.
+• Read permissions: view basic cluster information, such as cluster configurations and the kubeconfig file.

-• Write permissions: manage a specific cluster, such as scaling and upgrading the cluster and removing nodes from the cluster.
+• Write permissions: manage a cluster, such as scaling, upgrading, and removing nodes.

 {